We Can Hide More Bits: The Unused Watermarking Capacity in Theory and in Practice: Discussion and conclusions

 Higher watermarking capacities open up new avenues for content provenance.
 Instead of using a watermark to retrieve a C2PA manifest from a third-party database \citep{collomosse2024to}, we could embed the entire manifest, eliminating the need for a registry.
 Beyond this, improvements in capacity can be traded for greater robustness or higher image quality, depending on the application.
 The fact that our theoretical capacity bounds are an order of magnitude higher than even the best existing models also helps explain why applying and detecting multiple watermarks on a single image is feasible, as demonstrated by \citep{petrov2025coexistence}.

-Despite achieving higher capacities than previous models, \chunky, remains far from the theoretical bounds.
-Our controlled experiments suggest that this performance gap is not due to data distribution, resolution, or augmentations.
-Instead, it points to a problem with the model architecture itself.
-The task of learning an identity map is notoriously difficult for neural networks \citep{he2016deep,hardt2017identity}, highlighted by the fact that simple linear models outperform \videoseal.
-We argue that more radical innovations in architectures, losses, and training pipelines are needed.
+Despite achieving substantially higher capacities than prior models, \chunky still remains far from the theoretical bounds established in this work.
+Our controlled experiments show that this gap cannot be attributed to factors such as data distribution, resolution, or augmentations.
+Instead, the evidence consistently points to limitations in the model architecture itself.
+Learning an identity map is notoriously difficult for neural networks \citep{he2016deep,hardt2017identity}, a point underscored by the fact that simple linear models outperform \videoseal in settings where the architecture should, in principle, excel.
+Importantly, we do not suggest that naïvely scaling \chunky is a practical path forward.
+The purpose of this scaling exercise was to explore feasibility, not to advocate for large models in deployment.
+These results simply illustrate that current architectures fall well short of saturating watermarking capacity, even under generous scaling.
+Looking ahead, we argue that substantial progress will require new architectural designs, improved losses, and revised training procedures that better encode the inductive biases inherent to watermarking, rather than further scaling of existing models.

-We propose a set of sanity checks for the next generation of watermarking methods.
+We therefore propose a set of sanity checks for the next generation of watermarking methods.
 A principled approach should scale capacity linearly with image size, decrease capacity linearly with higher PSNR, outperform simple linear or handcrafted baselines, and show predictable drops under stronger augmentations (\eg, $4\times$ lower capacity for a 25\% crop).
-These criteria are necessary for Pareto-optimality and can help steer the community toward watermarks with far higher capacity or quality.
+These are necessary for Pareto-optimality and can steer the community toward watermarks with far higher capacity or quality.

 Our analysis is not without limitations.
 We restricted our study to image watermarking, though the insights likely carry over to video.
 Theoretical bounds are derived only for analytically tractable setups, with some cases relying on numerical integration that becomes impractical at higher resolutions.
 Our robustness bounds are heuristic rather than formal, leaving ample room for sharper theoretical advances.
 Finally, while \chunky delivers clear performance gains, its size and latency highlight the need for future architectures that deliver both higher capacities \emph{and} efficiency. }